We explain the laws surrounding foreign driving licenses in Saudi Arabia as well as how to exchange a driving license and buy a car.

 Exchanging a foreign driving license in Saudi Arabia

-If you would like to exchange your driver’s license from one of the approved countries, you will need to begin the process online, with the following documents:
+If you want to exchange your driver’s license from an approved country, you begin the process online with the following documents:

 - Medical report results (easily available at clinics that provide driver’s license medical exams)